srijan-nayak/tidy-activity-recognition-data/README.md

 ## Downloading data

-The script first downloads and unzips the required data, so the script might a while depending on the internet connection.
+The script first downloads and unzips the required data, so the script might take a while depending on the internet connection.

 ## Reading both train and test data